geoffreytools/vite-plugin-glslify-inject/README.md

 npm install --save-dev vite-plugin-glslify-inject
 ```

-In your `vite.config.js`, invoke the plugin, pass in your include/exclude patterns and optionally share a path alias pointing to the location of your shaders if you want `.d.ts` files to be generated.
+In your `vite.config.js`, invoke the plugin, pass in your include/exclude patterns and optionally share a path alias pointing to the location of your shaders if you want `.d.ts` files to be generated, and a library preset or configuration to contrl this output.

 ```typescript
 import { defineConfig } from 'vite'